sathishmepco/Java-Interview-Programs/README.md

 8. Write a Java Program to print **Amicable Numbers** between 1 to 1000.
 9. Write a Java Program to check whether the given number is **Ramanujam's Number** or NOT.
 10. Write a Java Program to print **Ramanujam Numbers** between 1 to 1000.
-11. Generate all the Kaprekar NUmber's less than 1000.
-12. Write a Java Program check whether the given number is **Automorphic Number** or NOT.
+11. Write a Java Program check whether the given number is **Automorphic Number** or NOT.
-13. Write a Java Program to print **Automorphic Number** between 1 to 1000.
+12. Write a Java Program to print **Automorphic Number** between 1 to 1000.
-14. Write a Java Program check whether the given number is **Smith Number** or NOT.
+13. Write a Java Program check whether the given number is **Smith Number** or NOT.
-15. Write a Java Program to print **Smith Number** between 1 to 1000.
+14. Write a Java Program to print **Smith Number** between 1 to 1000.
+15. Write a Java Program to check whether given number is **Kaprekar Number** or NOT.
+16. Write a Java Program to print **Kaprekar Numbers** between 1 to 1000.

 # Array Based Programs
 1. Calculate the average of given array. [[Solution]](InterviewPrograms/src/com/java/array/Average.java)